CMSgov/bcda-static-site/_pages/access-claims-data.md

 {% include copy_snippet.html code=curlSnippet language="shell" can_copy=true %}

 #### Response example
+If BCDA has never ingested an attribution or runout file for your organization, you’ll receive a 404 NOT FOUND response.
 <!-- snippet -->
 {% capture curlSnippet %}{% raw %}
 {